andyh444/CSharpTextEditor/README.md

 <a href="https://www.nuget.org/packages/CSharpTextEditor/">![](https://img.shields.io/nuget/v/CSharpTextEditor)</a> <a href="https://www.nuget.org/packages/CSharpTextEditor/">![](https://img.shields.io/nuget/dt/CSharpTextEditor)</a>

-# CSharpTextEditor
+# NTextEditor
-A WinForms Control for displaying and editing C# code.
-Useful for creating and editing C# scripts from within your WinForms app.
+A set of nuget packages providing controls for editing .net language scripts

+At present, the following UI libraries are supported:
+- Winforms

+At present, the following languages are supported:
+- C#

 It has the following features:
 - Roslyn-based syntax highlighting